Canada Post Disruption Alert Level: MEDIUM

 Common Property Record

 Strata owners own their individual strata lots and together own the common property as a strata corporation.
 The strata plan common property record registers any charges and legal notations affecting the common property.
-It is free to search using myLTSA.
+It is free to search the strata plan common property record using myLTSA, though fees will apply to order documents or complete certain transactions.
 Use the strata plan number to search for a strata’s common property record

 Strata Bylaws and Other Filed Records